 If you’d like to always know what’s new in Windows 10, plus use Windows 10 for free, you can join the Windows Insider program.
 As an Insider, you can be among the first to see and try new features, and you can help improve Windows 10 by supplying feedback.

 Like many ‘Windows Insiders’, I’ve been using Windows 10 since the Windows Insider Program started in October 2014.
 We’ve watched Windows evolve and improve, as Microsoft listened to the thousands of Insiders – who submitted feedback to help steer the OS to where it is today.

 It’s exciting to switch to a better operating system.
 Most importantly, though, before you upgrade or install any operating system, it’s good practice to back up your important documents and files to a removable storage device – just for safekeeping.
 This will give you peace of mind, so you don’t lose important files forever – if something goes wrong.

 This was an introduction to what you’ll find when using Windows 10 for the first time.
-Windows 7 is no longer supported.
-Therefore, many people are making the upgrade.
-If the new Start Menu is a little bit of a transition for you, Microsoft will be cleaning it up, focusing on having just the icons, without the blue square backgrounds, which I personally never liked!
+Windows 7 is no longer supported, so many people are making the switch.
+If the new Windows 10 Start Menu is not your cup of tea, Microsoft will be improving it this year.